 Sprinklr is the unified CX platform for organizations that need to manage customer service, social media, marketing, and consumer intelligence from a single system.
 Built for the Fortune 100 (59% of which are customers), Sprinklr covers 30+ digital and social channels with four integrated product suites running on one codebase.

 The trade-off: that breadth comes with long implementations, enterprise-only pricing with no published rates, and a learning curve that multiple reviewers describe as steep.
+Sprinklr is ending its self-serve products as of April 2026, fully committing to enterprise-only sales.

 Both platforms help you serve customers after they've found you.
 But neither answers the question that comes before every support conversation: how do you find and engage the right buyers in the first place?
 That's where the go-to-market data layer matters.

-That context gives AI the fuel to show not just what happened, but why it happened, and what to do next.
-Your team can run sales from the GTM Workspace, build campaigns in GTM Studio, or power their own tools through the API and MCP.
+ZoomInfo is an all-in-one AI GTM Platform built on a large B2B data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+Its GTM Context Graph processes 1.5B+ data points daily, unifying this data with your CRM records, conversation transcripts, and behavioral signals to reveal the full context of your accounts.
+That context gives AI the fuel to show not just what happened, but why, and what to do next.
+Your team can run sales from GTM Workspace, build campaigns in GTM Studio, or power their own tools through the Enterprise API and ZoomInfo MCP.
 ZoomInfo doesn't replace Intercom or Sprinklr.
 It fills the pipeline they serve.

 If building a stronger go-to-market foundation sounds like the missing piece, see how ZoomInfo works.